Tanz0rz/haxe-fmod/docs/getting-started.md

 ## Prerequisites

-**Haxe** - the library is built and tested against 4.3.6.
-The nightly canary covers 4.3.7.
+**Haxe**: the library is built and tested against 4.3.6.
+The weekly canary covers 4.3.7.
 Haxe 5 is not tested yet.

 **FMOD Engine SDK** - Download version 2.03.12 from [fmod.com/download](https://www.fmod.com/download).
 Step 3 below covers the setup.